 Aside from the heat, here are the ingredients you will need to prepare this toothsome dessert.

 Stir fry one cup of clarified butter with 125 grams of sugar (ensure the sugar dissolves).
 Toss in one packet of vermicelli then chopped pistachios and almonds.
 Cook for 5 minutes, enjoy, then head back here and share this post with a friend or two.

 5. Sheer Khurma (Vermicelli Pudding)

-When Eid is around the corner, this is a classic recipes that you simply cannot do without.
+When Eid is around the corner, this classic recipe becomes an essential must-have.
 As it’s often served at festivities, it’s thought to evoke fond memories, especially when shared with loved ones.

 Simply phrased, sheer khurma is milk blended with dates.
 Is this something to serve up to impress the special someone?
 Definitely, they will appreciate the effort.

 It originates from the state of Hyderabad and can be served either hot or cold.
 A recommended tip from a pro: add dried milk solid to make it richer and more flavorful.